spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 ### Workspace

-[Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html) are supported by Spacelift, too, as long as your state backend supports them.
-If the workspace is set, Spacelift will try to first [_select_, and then - should that fail - automatically _create_](https://www.terraform.io/docs/language/state/workspaces.html#using-workspaces) the required workspace on the state backend.
+[Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html){: rel="nofollow"} are supported by Spacelift, too, as long as your state backend supports them.
+If the workspace is set, Spacelift will try to first [_select_, and then - should that fail - automatically _create_](https://www.terraform.io/docs/language/state/workspaces.html#using-workspaces){: rel="nofollow"} the required workspace on the state backend.

 If you're [managing Terraform state through Spacelift](../../vendors/terraform/state-management.md), the workspace argument is ignored since Spacelift gives each stack a separate workspace by default.